 New ‘Scale Ratio’ reveals South West Tech is well positioned for sustained growth

-Tech Nation, which is a scaleup network for entrepreneurs, has launched its inaugural Scale Ratio, which compares the number of seed stage, early growth and late growth companies in the UK’s tech ecosystems.
+Tech Nation, the scaleup network for entrepreneurs, launches its inaugural Scale Ratio, which compares the number of seed stage, early growth and late growth companies in the UK’s tech ecosystems.

-Tech Nation also identified two South-West firms as the UK’s most promising tech companies
+Tech Nation identifies two South-West firms as the UK’s most promising tech companies